digital-asset/daml/navigator/backend/README.md

 In addition to the GraphQL endpoint exposing data, the user needs to act as some party.
 This is to know which party's "view" on the ledger to expose.
 The backend supplies the frontend with a list of available users.
-Alternatively, if the backend is started with the `--require-password` flag, it will not supply a list of users and instead ask the frontend to present the user with a standard username/password form.
 The chosen user is set in a cookie and therefore persists across reloads.

 ```typescript